 Aging is a natural part of life.
 Staying ahead of physical and mental changes prevents health problems and improves quality of life.
 Blue Cross Blue Shield of Michigan and Blue Care Network are committed to helping you age with confidence.

 Avoiding falls prevents serious injuries.
-Maintaining good balance and muscle strength can keep you independent.
+Maintaining good balance and muscle strength can help you keep a safe and active lifestyle while building your confidence.

 Why people fall